ome/omero-documentation/omero/sysadmins/system-migration.rst

 Installation
 ------------

-The installation walkthroughs provided in the documentation try to stick to a minimum installation.
+The installation walkthroughs provided in the documentation covers a minimum installation only.
 Check the main :doc:`server <unix/server-installation>` and :doc:`web <unix/install-web/web-deployment>` installation pages.

 However, more advanced installation mechanisms are available if you are interested and have familiarity